Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Acknowledgements

 \section{Acknowledgements}

-YC acknowledges the Brera National Institute of Astrophysics (INAF) for financial support.
+YC acknowledges the Brera National Institute of Astrophysics (INAF) for financial support and Andronikos Paliathanasis for discussions on teleparallel and symmetric-teleparallel theories.
 OL is in debit with Eoin Ó Colgáin and M. M. Sheikh-Jabbari for fruitful discussions on the topic of dark energy evolution and stability.
 He also expresses his gratitude to Marco Muccino for interesting debates on dark energy scalar field representation.
 The authors sincerely acknowledge Rocco D'Agostino for the his support in choosing the best priors adopted for the numerical part of this manuscript.